12pedro07/project_ia/README.md

 # project_ia

-This project contains: 	- Maze drawing plataform
+This project contains:

+	- Maze drawing platform

 	- Manual mode for solving the labirinth

 	- A* algorithm for solving the labirinth

 Requirements: python3 / opencv / numpy / pickle